 João Miguel Correia Teixeira

 You can find my PhD.
-Thesis in Research Gate, there I present a thoughtful bibliographic investigation on Paramagnetic NMR and Matrix Metalloproteinases-1.
+Thesis in Research Gate, there I present all the results obtained during my Ph.D, published and unpublished (last Chapter).
+Also, I present a thorough bibliographic investigation on Paramagnetic NMR and Matrix Metalloproteinases.

-Out of the lab, we are mountain lovers who are always looking for an excuse to be away from home :-) We attempt always a pure style in mountaineering and diving, keeping to minimums our impact in Nature, even if this means loosing some sights or opportunities.
-We were lucky to learn from the best in our surroundings, hopefully we will honour those teachings.
+In parallel to Science, Susana and I are passionate alpine climbers and cavers who are always looking for to be in the wild.
+We have a purist style in mountaineering and diving, keeping to minimums our impact in Nature, even if this means loosing some sights or opportunities.
+We were lucky to learn from the best, hopefully we will honour those teachings.
 And no adventure is concluded without a beer and a story telling ;-)

 @ Scientific networks and career portfolios

-Python Thoughts Snippets is a personal webpage to comment, discuss and share thoughts on Python programming.
+Python Thoughts Snippets is where I comment, discuss, and share thoughts on Python programming.
 You are invited to read and share your thoughts also, I always enjoy a good Pythonic discussion.

-In the past years I developed Farseer-NMR to automate the analysis of Nuclear Magnetic Resonance (NMR) peaklist data.
-Farseer-NMR became essential for us to analyse, with high throughput, all the protein NMR we generated.
-During my transition to Toronto, the development of Farseer-NMR was unfortunately halted, I want now (2019 onwards) to relaunch the development of version 2.
+In the past years, I developed Farseer-NMR to automate the analysis of Nuclear Magnetic Resonance (NMR) peaklist data.
+Farseer-NMR became essential for us to analyse with high throughput all the protein NMR data we generated.
+During my transition to Toronto, the development of Farseer-NMR was unfortunately halted, I want now (2020 onwards) to relaunch the development of version 2.